How to Secure Your Online Accounts: Essential Cyber Hygiene

 Create Strong, Unique Passwords

 Start by creating strong, unique passwords for each of your online accounts.
-Use upper and lower case letters, numbers, and special characters.
+Use uppercase and lowercase letters, numbers, and special characters.
 Avoid using easily guessable information like birthdays or common phrases.
 The goal is to make your passwords as difficult to crack as possible.

-Strong passwords act as a critical barrier between your online accounts and potential attackers.
+Strong passwords are a critical barrier between your online accounts and potential attackers.
 The more complex and unique your passwords are, the harder it becomes for cybercriminals to gain unauthorized access.

 Use a Password Manager Tool

 Managing numerous complex passwords can be challenging, but a password manager tool can help.
 Password managers generate, store, and autofill strong passwords for your accounts.
 They also encrypt your password database, adding an extra layer of security.
-Password managers not only simplify the process of creating and remembering strong passwords but also ensure that you aren’t reusing passwords across multiple online accounts, a dangerous practice that can compromise your security.
+Password managers simplify the process of creating and remembering strong passwords and ensure that you aren’t reusing passwords across multiple online accounts, a dangerous practice that can compromise your security.

 Enable Two-Factor Authentication (2FA)